 - Respondent does not object to a decree of legal separation.

-Disadvantages of a Legal Separation
+Limitations of a Legal Separation

 - You cannot remarry.
 If you are legally separated and begin dating someone new, you cannot marry them until your prior marriage has been terminated through divorce.

 - It may end up costing more.
-You may end up having to pay double the court fees if you do a legal separation and decide to get divorced later on.
+You may end up having to pay double the court fees if you file a legal separation and decide to get divorced later on.
 However, many couples plan to stay legally separated for quite some time, so the benefits you receive during your legal separation may outweigh the costs of a divorce.

 - You have to go through the court process again.
 If you decide to convert your Legal Separation to a Dissolution (Divorce), you will have to re-file with the court and go through the process again.